Huotes/CommitMaker/README.md

 The last thing you hear before Chuck Norris gives you a roundhouse kick?
 No one knows because dead men tell no tales.

 In a fight between Batman and Darth Vader, the winner would be Chuck Norris.

+Chuck Norris did not 'lose' his virginity, he stalked it and then destroyed it with extreme prejudice.